 Each faculty member will receive the following support and benefits:

-- Quality Matters (QM) Designing Your Blended Course (DYBC) online professional development (valued at $150).
+- Paid Quality Matters (QM) Designing Your Blended Course (DYBC) online professional development (valued at $150).

 - Assistance ensuring the accessibility of instructional materials (e.g., captioning of online videos)

-- Assistance with Moodle and other educational technology tools
+- Assistance with Canvas and other educational technology tools

 Please review the following applicant and course selection criteria as well as steps to complete before applying.

 - Assess your readiness to design, develop, and teach a hybrid course.
 Before applying, complete the readiness survey.
-The results of this assessment will help us tailor our Hybrid Development Program for program participants.
+Results of the survey will be used to tailor professional development delivered to faculty.

-- Consult with your department chair to ensure the proposed course has been approved to be offered in the hybrid format, and that your department plans to offer two sections of the course during Fall 2017.
-(NOTE: Your department chair and associate dean will be copied when you submit your application and will be consulted prior to the participant selection stage.)
+- Consult with your department chair to ensure the proposed course has been approved for the hybrid format, and that your department plans to offer two sections of the course during Fall 2018.
+(NOTE: Your department chair and associate dean will be copied when you submit your application and will be consulted prior to the application selection stage.)

 Priority will be given to faculty who:

-- Have completed both Getting Started with Moodle and Moodle Online Activities and Assignments workshops at CETL before application submission.
+- Have completed both Getting Started with Canvas and Canvas Online Activities and Assignments workshops at CETL before application submission.

 - Propose two sections of the same course to be taught in the same block with their online components on opposite days (e.g., Section 1: face-to-face Tuesday 12:15-1:30 pm, online Thursday; Section 2: face-to-face Thursday 12:15-1:30 pm, online Tuesday).